shoelace-style/shoelace/docs/getting-started/overview.md

 Shoelace was designed in New Hampshire by [Cory LaViska](https://twitter.com/claviska).
 It's available under the terms of the MIT license.

 Designing, developing, and supporting this library requires a lot of time, effort, and skill.
-I'd like to keep it open source so anyone can use it, but that doesn't provide me with an income.
+I'd like to keep it open source so everyone can use it, but that doesn't provide me with any income.

-**If you're using my software to make profit,** I respectfully ask that you help [fund its development](https://github.com/sponsors/claviska) by becoming a sponsor.
+**Therefore, if you're using my software to make profit,** I respectfully ask that you help [fund its development](https://github.com/sponsors/claviska) by becoming a sponsor.
 There are multiple tiers to choose from with  benefits at various levels, including prioritized support, bug fixes, feature requests, and advertising.

+👇 Your support is very much appreciated! 👇

 <a class="repo-button repo-button--sponsor" href="https://github.com/sponsors/claviska" rel="noopener" target="_blank">
   <sl-icon name="heart"></sl-icon> Become a sponsor